 When initially only the qubit is out of equilibrium, we have

 and from \eref{eq_equilibrium_pop} with the help of \eref{eq_pick} we find

-where one may recognize \eref{eq_relax_qubit} when inserting \eref{eq_pq_analytical} in \eref{eq_peq_analytical}.\\
+where one may recognize \eref{eq_relax_qubit} when inserting \eref{eq_pq_analytical} in \eref{eq_peq_analytical}.

-\textbf{Polynomial relaxation:} In the following, we will discuss possible long-term relaxation behaviors of the system.
-Since $p_\text{q}$ and $p_\text{eq}$ decay in a similar way on long time scales (s. \eqsref{eq_pq_analytical} and \ref{eq_peq_analytical}) we will use $p_\text{q}(t)$ to discuss the relaxation, which is directly accessible in experiments.
+In the following, we will discuss possible long-term relaxation behaviors of the system.
+Since $p_\text{q}$ and $p_\text{eq}$ decay in a similar way on long timescales (s. \eqsref{eq_pq_analytical} and \ref{eq_peq_analytical}) we will use $p_\text{q}(t)$ to discuss the relaxation, which is directly accessible in experiments.
 In particular, we are interested in the emergence of non-exponential relaxation curves that must arise by virtue of \eref{eq_pq_analytical} from the sum of many exponential functions.
-Obviously, if the qubit interacts with a finite number of TLSs the relaxation can be approximated on long time scales by $p_\text{q}(t) \approx \alpha e^{-\lambda_n t}$ and the non-exponential behavior can only appear for $t < 1 / \lambda_n$.
-An exponential relaxation will also be seen for an infinite number of TLSs that have a finite lifetime $\Gamma_\text{t} > 0$, in which case we obtain $p_\text{q}(t) \approx \alpha e^{- \Gamma_\text{t} t}$ on long time scales, as can be deduced from \eref{eq_chauchy}, and therefore, a non-exponential behavior can only appear for $t < 1 / \Gamma_\text{t}$.
-Thus, a non-exponential relaxation appears on long time scales for a large number of TLSs that are long lived, $\Gamma_\text{t} \approx 0$, and with eigenvalues $\lambda_i$ that vanish continuously with $\lambda_i - \Gamma_\text{t} \rightarrow 0$.
+Obviously, if the qubit interacts with a finite number of TLSs, the relaxation can be approximated on long timescales by $p_\text{q}(t) \approx \alpha e^{-\lambda_n t}$ and the non-exponential behavior can only appear for $t < 1 / \lambda_n$.
+An exponential relaxation will also be seen for an infinite number of TLSs that have a finite lifetime $\Gamma_\text{t} > 0$, in which case we obtain $p_\text{q}(t) \approx \alpha e^{- \Gamma_\text{t} t}$ on long timescales, as can be deduced from \eref{eq_chauchy}, and therefore a non-exponential behavior can only appear for $t < 1 / \Gamma_\text{t}$.
+Thus, a non-exponential relaxation appears on long timescales for a large number of TLSs that are long-lived, $\Gamma_\text{t} \approx 0$, and with eigenvalues $\lambda_i$ that vanish continuously with $\lambda_i - \Gamma_\text{t} \rightarrow 0$.

-As an insightful example, we will now discuss the experimental situation where the TLSs are spread in frequency.
-For the modeling we will assume that the TLSs are equally spaced in frequency with spacing $\Delta$.
-In this case the cross relaxation rates (\eref{eq_cross_relaxation}) are given by
+As an insightful example, we will now discuss the experimental situation in which the TLSs are spread in frequency.
+For the modeling, we will assume that the TLSs are equally spaced in frequency with spacing $\Delta$.
+In this case, the cross-relaxation rates (\eref{eq_cross_relaxation}) are given by